behreajj/AseIcoExport/README.md

 Aseprite can load and save `ico`s, but the files are unreadable by other graphics editors, and do not support alpha even when they should.

 Export is limited to to the size 512 by 512 pixels for `ico`s and `cur`s, 256 by 256 for `ani`s.
-Image dimensions are rounded to the next greatest power of two (8, 16, 32, 64, 128, 256).
+Image dimensions are increased to the next greater power of two (8, 16, 32, 64, 128, 256).
 Each frame is stored as a separate entry in the same file; for `ico`s and `cur`s, frames are treated as the same image at different resolutions.

 Import is limited to 8 bit indexed with 256 color palette; 24 bit RGB with 1 bit alpha; and 32 bit RGBA.
 The opened sprite is always in RGB color mode, regardless of the file format.
 Files containing compressed png data are not supported. *This script does not import Aseprite generated files.*